William Wakefield: Military service

 Upon his release from jail, Wakefield spent some time with his daughter and his sister Catherine.
 In 1832 he travelled to Portugal and enlisted as a mercenary soldier in the service of Dom Pedro, the Emperor of Brazil.
 Although he had no military experience, Wakefield was apparently able to enlist as a Captain.
 He survived the Siege of Porto and the subsequent campaigning, and earned several medals.

 After his time in Portugal, Wakefield returned briefly to England and enlisted in the British Auxiliary Legion (BAL) fighting for the infant Queen Isabella II of Spain in the First Carlist War.
 He emerged from the campaign with the rank of major, re-enlisted, and was promoted to lieutenant colonel.
-Among his junior officers was Henry Inman (police commander).
+Among his junior officers was Henry Inman.
 Wakefield was one of the few officers to survive the campaign; he stayed until the Legion was disbanded in 1837 and returned to England the following year.
 Regarding the 1st Reina Isabel Lancers, BAL, Alexander Somerville noted:

 They were commanded by Colonel Wakefield, an officer who was strict in discipline, though not so tyrannical as Colonel Kinloch, their former commanding officer, but every whit as brave and efficient before the enemy.
 Kinloch was a tyrant, but at the same time a clever officer, and hero in courage.
 He was the son of the late M. P. for Dundee.
 Wakefield, on the other hand, was as clever, less tyrannical, and distinguished, nay, almost reckless in courage."